mantidproject/mantid/docs/source/release/v3.9.0/framework.rst

 - Systemtest, FittingBenchmarks, added for testing fit minimizer benchmarking scripts generating the tables displayed on :ref:`FittingMinimzers page <FittingMinimizers>`.
 This Systemtest also demo how these tables can be created as a standard Mantid script.
 - Recommendations for which fitting to use added to :ref:`FittingMinimzers page <FittingMinimizers>`.
+- Improved documentation of the these fitting minimizers.
 - Algorithm :ref:`CalculateCostFunction <algm-CalculateCostFunction>` calculates a value of any available cost function.
 - Algorithm :ref:`EstimateFitParameters <algm-EstimateFitParameters>` estimates initial values of a fiting function in given intervals.
 - New property of :ref:`Fit <algm-Fit>` `Exclude` sets ranges that need to be excluded from a fit.